 The Australia electric commercial vehicles market size reached USD 4.26 Billion in 2024.
-Looking forward, IMARC Group expects the market to reach USD 49.47 Billion by 2033, exhibiting a growth rate (CAGR) of 27.80% during 2025-2033.
+Looking forward, the market is projected to reach USD 49.47 Billion by 2033, exhibiting a growth rate (CAGR) of 27.80% during 2025-2033.
 The Australian government is constantly introducing different incentives and rules to promote the use of electric vehicles (EVs).
 This, along with the increasing cost of diesel and petrol is driving businesses in Australia to seek more cost-effective transportation alternatives.
 Apart from this, the heightened focus on maintaining sustainability in business operations is expanding the Australia electric commercial vehicles market share.

 Report Attribute